dw-bws/handbook-citizen-science/pages/db.md

 ### Setup of PostgreSQL data base “roda”

 In the following, an example of a installation of a PostgreSQL database on a Linux system (KUbuntu, Ubuntu Linux using KDE Desktop environment) is shown.
-Instructions are taken from https://wiki.ubuntuusers.de/PostgreSQL/
+Instructions are taken from <a href="https://wiki.ubuntuusers.de/PostgreSQL/" title="Title"> https://wiki.ubuntuusers.de/PostgreSQL/:.</a>

 To install postgresql on Ubuntu use: